niajunod/Pridwin/README.md

 The UI uses responsive Compose layouts (e.g., flexible columns/rows, scrolling content) so it remains usable on different device sizes and orientations.

 ## Custom Theme
 The app includes a custom theme (colors/fonts) defined in the theme files.
 Visual identity is consistent across screens.
+We also customized the application icon to be the Pridwin Hotel & Cottages Logo.
+We also used the logo to get the color theme for the project which helped us pick a theme.
+It's simple.

 ## Light/Dark Mode
 The app supports both light and dark mode.